sheikita/H1B1-Prediction-Model/README.md

 # Sprinboard-Capstones
-Repository wil include code notebooks/reports for Capstone Project I and II
+Repository will include code notebooks/reports for Capstone Project I and II